 " Academic advisors educate students by providing accessible, accurate, and timely information regarding academic requirements, university resources, and opportunities to develop critical thinking skills and enrich the college experience and their personal lives.

 Definition of Academic Advising

-Academic advising is an integral part of a college education, establishing a collaborative relationship between a student and his or her advisor/s to map out a meaningful and successful educational experience and help guide the student's path to graduation and a career.
+Academic advising is an integral part of a college education, establishing a collaborative relationship between students and their advisors to map out a meaningful and successful educational experience and help guide the students' paths to graduation and a career.
 Academic advising centers and offices are listed as follows.